 Governments and universities fund a small amount of research into birds and their needs but much more needs to be done.

-BQ now gives a special award to a grant recipient whose research outcomes demonstrate that it best supports the conservation of birds/their habitats.
+BQ now gives a special award to a grant recipient whose research outcomes demonstrate that it best supports the conservation of birds and their habitats.

-Birds Queensland is undertaking a Citizen Science survey project to collect information on the numbers of Australian Brushturkey observed in south-east Queensland, and to discover how wide spread the birds are.
-The results of this survey will be compared with the results of the two earlier surveys to determine if the population has increased/decreased and whether the distribution has expanded/contracted.
+Birds Queensland has undertaken various Citizen Science survey projects, such as one to collect information on the numbers of Australian Brushturkey observed in south-east Queensland, and to discover how wide spread the birds are.
+The results of this survey were compared with the results of the two earlier surveys to determine if the population has increased/decreased and whether the distribution has expanded/contracted.